-A copy of the City University of New York Policy on Sexual Misconduct is attached to this report and can be viewed by clicking the following link -- CUNY Policy on Sexual Misconduct.
+A copy of the City University of New York Policy on Sexual Misconduct is attached to this report and can be viewed by clicking the following CUNY's Sexual Misconduct Policy.

 Under the provisions of Title IX of the Education Amendments of 1972 ("Title IX"), 20 USC §§ 1681 et seq., and its implementing regulations, 34 CFR Part 106, discrimination on the basis of sex in education programs or activities operated by recipients of federal financial assistance is prohibited.
 Sexual Harassment, which includes Sexual Assault, Dating Violence, Domestic Violence and Stalking, is a form of discrimination prohibited by Title IX.